 The Primary Players

 Well, the erection of a penis all starts in the shaft.
-Within this shaft are side-by-side chambers identified as corpora cavernosa, translated into “cave-like body”.
-This cave is made up of spongy tissue and is the primary driver of erection.
+Within this shaft are side-by-side chambers identified as corpora cavernosa, translated into “cave-like body.”
+This cave comprises spongy tissue and is the primary driver of erection.

-Within the cavernosa are arteries, veins, and muscle fibres that are smooth.
+Within the cavernosa are smooth arteries, veins, and muscle fibres.

 The stage has been set.
 The players have been identified.
 Let’s see what happens in men’s bodies to make erections happen.

-When an erection is taking place, signals from the brain travel south to the nerve endings found in the penis.
+When an erection occurs, signals from the brain travel south to the nerve endings found in the penis.
 Once the message is received, the smooth muscles in the cave-like chamber begin to relax.

 This relaxation allows for the arteries in the area to dilate and widen.
-With all that extra space in the arteries, more blood begins to flow in, filling the new space created.
+More blood begins to flow with all that extra space in the arteries, filling the new space created.

-Due to the pressure of the blood flow, the tissue within the chamber starts to constrict around the veins.
-This allows for blood to be trapped within the penis.
+Due to the blood flow pressure, the tissue within the chamber starts to constrict around the veins.
+It allows for blood to be trapped within the penis.
 The more blood that comes in, the more the penis enlarges and becomes stiff.

 Thus, an erection takes place and is maintained.